vesoft-inc/nebula-docs/docs-2.0/nebula-dashboard-ent/4.cluster-operator/operator/backup-and-restore.md

   Environment check includes:

-  - Your NebulaGraph cluster is running.
+  - The NebulaGraph services are running.
+  - The cluster must have at least one space.
   - The access key to log onto the storage service has not expired.
   - The status of business traffic.
 It only checks if the QPS of your business is 0.
 When QPS is not 0, you are prompted to back up data during off-peak hours.